OtabekEshpulatov/OtabekEshpulatov/README.md

 <hr>
 <pre>
 💻 I am Java backend and Database developer.
-📚 I have a Bachelors in Cyber security from the Tashkent University of Information Technologies.
-📝 I have a strong interest in Data Science and Artificial Intelligence 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Java, C++
+📝 I have a strong interest in Java backend development and Cloud Computing 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Java, C++
-🤔 I’m currently open for: this is <a href="http://20.24.103.49:9091/" target="_blank">MY RESUME.</a>
 </pre>
 <hr>